Marcia Brown

 Marcia Joan Brown (July 13, 1918 – April 28, 2015) was an American writer and illustrator of more than 30 children's books.
 She won three annual Caldecott Medals from the American Library Association, six Caldecott Medal honors as an illustrator, recognizing the year's best U.S. picture book illustration, and the ALA's Children's Literature Legacy Award in 1992 for her career contribution to children's literature.
 This total of nine books with awards and honors is more than any other Caldecott-nominated illustrator.
 Many of her titles have been published in translation, including Afrikaans, German, Japanese, Spanish, and Xhosa-Bantu editions.
 Brown is known as one of the most honored illustrators in children's literature.

 Life

 Brown was born on July 13, 1918, in Rochester, New York.
 She enrolled in the New York State College for Teachers, predecessor to the University at Albany.
-She taught at Cornwall High School in New York City.
+She taught at Cornwall High School in Cornwall, New York.
 Brown left teaching to work in the New York Public Library's Central Children's Room.
 Her first book was The Little Carousel, a 32-page picture book that she both wrote and illustrated, published by Scribner's in 1946.

 Brown lived with her companion Janet Loranger, who was also her editor.
 Brown died on April 28, 2015, in Laguna Hills, California; she was 96 years old.